espressif/rust-esp32-example/docs/rust-on-xtensa.md

 (Replace the path above with the correct path on your system.)

-## Building from the scratch
+## Building from scratch

-Following text describes the build process when building LLVM and Rust from the scratch.
+Following text describes the build process when building LLVM and Rust from scratch.

 ## Using Rust for ESP32 Development